 - Ben Roberts (TRCC steward)

-The TRC Council makes external strategic decisions for the TRC Co-Project Initiative.
+The TRC Council makes external strategic decisions for TRC Accelerator grants.

 Community – 3rd Ring